bayleeadamoss/zazu/_documentation/configuration.md

 We send anonymous usage to [New Relic](https://newrelic.com/).
 To opt out of sending this anonymous data you can set `disableAnalytics` to `true` in your configuration.

+## Portable Mode {#portableMode}

+If you want your configuration within your application folder for portability just create a `portable` directory inside of it.
+You can copy your configuration files over from your home directory if they already exist.